 Named a BEST BOOK OF THE MONTH by the Washington Post

 On February 11, 2012, Whitney Houston was found submerged in the bathtub of her suite at the Beverly Hilton Hotel.
-In the decade since, the world has mourned her death amid new revelations about her relationship to her Blackness, her sexuality, and her addictions.
-Didn’t We Almost Have It All is author Gerrick Kennedy’s exploration of the duality of Whitney’s life as both a woman in the spotlight and someone who often had to hide who she was.
-This is the story of Whitney’s life, her whole life, told with both grace and honesty.
+Since then, the world has mourned her death amid new revelations about her relationship to her Blackness, her sexuality, and her addictions.
+Didn’t We Almost Have It All is award-winning journalist Gerrick Kennedy’s exploration of the duality of Whitney’s life as both a woman in the spotlight and someone who often had to hide who she was.
+This is the story of Whitney’s life—her whole life—told with both grace and honesty.

 In the time since her passing, the world and the way we view celebrity have changed dramatically.
 A sweeping look at Whitney’s life, Didn’t We Almost Have It All contextualizes her struggles against the backdrop of tabloid culture, audience consumption, mental health stigmas, and racial divisions in America.
 It explores exactly how and why we lost a beloved icon far too soon.

 “In this stirring work, journalist Kennedy reexamines ‘all that Whitney was and all that she was never able to be’...the author both celebrates the legendary singer’s inimitable talent and offers a rousing critique of oppressive systems still at work today.
 This is a must-read for fans.”Publishers Weekly, *starred* review

 “A collection of unsparing, deeply personal essays on the singer’s life and career that arrives 10 years after her death...Kennedy’s book, unlike so many before it, is not a gossipy biography but a collection of often powerful meditations on Whitney’s life and the culture that failed her”.The Washington Post